rockettheme/docs/Docs/wordpress/themes/ionosphere/demo.md

 Doing this will assign the override to these two page types.
 This will allow the override to cover all access scenarios that would lead a user to your site's main home page.

 >> Under the administrative area, you can check you site's home page settings by navigating to **Settings -> Reading** and making sure that **Your latest posts** is selected.
-This is the setting we use for the demo content's home page as it doesn't require the creation of a static page.
+This is the setting we use for the demo content's home page as it does not require the creation of a static page.

 You can find more information about the entire override breakdown for both the front page and our default settings in the demo by visiting the [override portion][demooverride] of this tutorial.